 The HPC documentation we provide (this website) is regularly updated and contains a large amount of info about using our HPC clusters.
 Users should at minimum ensure they have read through the Using the HPC Systems section as it contains a concise summary of relevant information required to start using our HPC clusters efficiently and optimally.

 You should also make sure you look through our Frequently Asked Questions section as it covers many common mistakes.
-If you are having issues with your jobs failing please have a look through the sections for job debugging on ShARC and job debugging on Bessemer clusters.
+If you are having issues with your jobs failing please have a look through the section on job debugging on the Stanage and Bessemer clusters.

 Please make sure you check through our resources prior to contacting us as we are a small team with limited resources.